-Personal information collected by Edmonton Community Foundation will not be used or disclosed for purposes other than those for which it was collected, except with the consent of living individuals, existing corporations or as required by law.
+Personal information collected by ECF will not be used or disclosed for purposes other than those for which it was collected, except with the consent of living individuals, existing corporations or as required by law.

-The manner in which Edmonton Community Foundation obtains consent for the collection of personal information varies with the sensitivity of the information being collected.
-Because of the nature of the information ECF collects, in many cases, consent is considered to be implied at the time of collection.
+The way ECF obtains consent for the collection of personal information varies with the sensitivity of the information being collected.
+Because of the nature of the information ECF collects, in many cases consent is implied at the time of collection.
 ECF will make a reasonable effort to ensure that individuals are aware of the purposes for which information is collected at the time of collection.
-Individuals may withdraw consent by contacting Edmonton Community Foundation unless personal information is required to fulfill our legal obligations.
+Individuals may withdraw consent by contacting ECF unless personal information is required to fulfill our legal obligations.

-Edmonton Community Foundation acknowledges donors from time to time in publications and on the website.
+ECF acknowledges donors from time to time in publications and on the website (www.ecfoundation.org).
 In accordance with notice given to donors in correspondence, consent is assumed unless specifically withdrawn.
 Donors who do not wish to be listed may opt out as indicated above.
-Explicit consent is sought from living donors and existing corporations in donor recognition opportunities, such as plaques, special profiles included in publications like magazines and newsletters, and/or special profiles included on the website.
+Explicit consent is sought from living donors and existing corporations in donor recognition opportunities, such as plaques, special profiles included in publications like magazines and newsletters and/or special profiles included on the website.

 5) Protection of Personal Information

-Personal information gathered by Edmonton Community Foundation is kept in confidence.
+Personal information gathered by ECF is kept in confidence.
 Foundation staff are authorized to access personal information based only on their need to deal with the information for the reason(s) for which it was obtained.
 Measures are taken to ensure the integrity of this information is maintained and to prevent its being lost or destroyed.
-Personal information is collected and used only for purposes that a reasonable person would consider appropriate in light of the circumstances.
+Personal information is collected and used only for purposes that a reasonable person would consider appropriate considering the circumstances.

-The Foundation makes reasonable security arrangements against risks such as unauthorized access, collection, use, disclosure, or disposal.
-Security measures have been integrated into the day-to-day operating practices of the Foundation and are outlined in various procedural documents.
+ECF makes reasonable security arrangements against risks such as unauthorized access, collection, use, disclosure or disposal.
+Security measures have been integrated into the day-to-day ECF operating practices and are outlined in various procedural documents.
 Employees are made aware of the importance of maintaining the confidentiality of personal information.
 All employees and volunteers having access to personal information are required to sign an oath of confidentiality.